 Frank Tyson and Peter Loader, both fast bowlers replaced them and in no way let down the side.
 But it can fairly be said that the determined batting of Bailey was badly missed and that Alec Bedsar might have turned the match on a pitch ideally suited to a bowler of his type.

 The England tail proved for too long for a Test match and at the vital stage, this weakness almost certainly means the difference between victory and defeat.
-The events of the first day did not suggest that England were in for such a struggle.
+The events of the first day did not suggest that England was in for such a struggle.

 Overnight and morning rain prevented a start until half-past two.
 Pakistan who won the test soon found them in trouble.
 The pitch did not become difficult but the ball occasionally did the unexpected.
 Weak batting mainly accounted for seven wickets falling for 51 runs.

 The England policy of going into the match with three fast bowlers at first brought reward.
 Brian Statham dismissed Hanif Muhammad with the last ball of the opening over.